mohamedhamedd/news-api-flask-web-scrapping/README.md

 # About
 It's a simple Flask-API that scrap google news site and gets the news.
-You can search for any specific news or filter with any past hour/day/week/year, READ Documentation for more info
+You can search for any specific news and filter with source and with any past hour/day/week/year, READ Documentation.

 # Requirements
 ```